Frequently asked questions

 What if I don’t speak a foreign language?

-Don't let it put you off.
+Don't let it put you off!
 Most of the courses we have links with abroad are taught in English.
-One of the main objectives of the Erasmus+ scheme is to improve linguistic ability so if you do decide to go abroad it is well worth considering learning a little bit of the basics before you travel.
+One of the main objectives of the going abroad is to improve linguistic ability so if you do decide to go abroad it is well worth considering learning a little bit of the basics before you travel.

 Erasmus+ students may be given access the Online Linguistic Support (OLS) before travel.
 This is an online platform, designed to improve the knowledge of the language in which an Erasmus+ participant will work or study before and during their stay abroad.